Fair queuing: Principle

 Fair queuing uses one queue per packet flow and services them in rotation, such that each flow can "obtain an equal fraction of the resources".

 The advantage over conventional first in first out (FIFO) or priority queuing is that a high-data-rate flow, consisting of large packets or many data packets, cannot take more than its fair share of the link capacity.

 Fair queuing is used in routers, switches, and statistical multiplexers that forward packets from a buffer.
 The buffer works as a queuing system, where the data packets are stored temporarily until they are transmitted.

 With a link data-rate of R, at any given time the N active data flows (the ones with non-empty queues) are serviced each with an average data rate of R/N. In a short time interval the data rate may fluctuate around this value since the packets are delivered sequentially in turn.

 Fairness

 In the context of network scheduling, fairness has multiple definitions.
-Nagel's article uses round-robin scheduling of packets, which is fair in terms of the number of packets, but not on the bandwidth use when packets have varying size.
+Nagle's article uses round-robin scheduling of packets, which is fair in terms of the number of packets, but not on the bandwidth use when packets have varying size.
 Several formal notions of fairness measure have been defined including max-min fairness, worst-case fairness, and fairness index.